“What are your greatest fears?”

 He knows every earthquake and calamity.

-He knows the depth of darkness in this depraved world.
+He knows the depth of wickedness in this depraved world.

 But He can overcome them all.